Scandia, Minnesota

 Scandia is a city in Washington County, Minnesota, United States.
 The population was 3,984 at the 2020 census.
-Scandia is 25 miles northeast of Saint Paul, Minnesota, and is part of the Twin Cities Metro Area.
+Scandia is 25 miles northeast of Saint Paul, Minnesota.

 History

 As evidenced by the town's name, Scandia has a rich Scandinavian heritage.
 It is the site of what is believed to have been Minnesota's first Swedish immigrant settlement.
 In 1850, the first log cabin was built on the shores of Hay Lake.
 The first sanctuary of Elim Lutheran Church was built in 1856 on a site near Hay Lake.

 After many years as New Scandia Township, Scandia became a city on January 1, 2007, to allay concerns that the community could be annexed by the nearby city of Forest Lake.
 The city is served by a weekly newspaper, the Country Messenger.